House reps spar over masks and social distancing, derailing committee meeting on immigration

 "You might note among other things the CDC has just revised its social distancing to three feet rather than six," McClintock shot back.
 "I would also appreciate not being interrupted so I could get on with my statement."

-Several minutes later Massie stepped up to a podium designed for members to speak from, members who are allowed in the committee room but have to sit along the back wall rather than on the dais.
+Several minutes later Massie stepped up to a podium designed for members who are allowed in the committee room but have to sit along the back wall rather than on the dais.
 He attempted to submit for the record an ABC News article about the CDC saying fully vaccinated people can gather without masks.
 A member objected to that request.

 "I believe I'm in order because you interrupted my colleague to talk about social distancing and masks and opened this session with a discussion about masks," Massie said.
 "We're sitting here in little chairs back here like children doing the peoples' business while there are empty seats up there.
 Yet we all flew here, if you flew here, on airplanes, shoulder-to-shoulder."